 Website designed & produced by Fiona Curtis

 In 1929 there was a proposal to build a British Legion Club and a Village Hall in Compton.
-In spite of the efforts of Mrs G F Watts, who was responsible for raising approximately half of the money, not enough was raised to build either.
-Mrs Watts insisted that her £50 donation be put aside in the hope that some day a Village Hall would be built.
+Mary Watts, George Watts wife, donated £50 (worth over £2,200 to-day), in the hope that some day a Village Hall would be built.

-The Village Hall is a well maintained traditional hall with half a dozen regular hirers and a long list of occasional hirers.
+The Village Hall is a well maintained traditional hall with several regular hirers and a long list of occasional hirers.

-It is run by an enthusiastic Management Committee, comprising a Chairperson, Secretary, Treasurer, and Bookings Secretary, as well as representatives of the regular hirers.The Committee meets six times a year to ensure the smooth running and good maintenance of the Hall.
+It is run by an enthusiastic Management Committee, comprising a Chairperson, Secretary, Treasurer, and Bookings Secretary, as well as representatives of the Village Organisations.The Committee meets six times a year to ensure the smooth running and good maintenance of the Hall.

 The Hall meets all the current Health and Safety Legislation and has a full premises licence and three Personal Licence Holders.

 It has Public Liability Insurance and holds a PRS/PPL Licence.